opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 (10) Requests for translation of documents in Chinese, Malay or Tamil for use in Supreme Court proceedings must be filed through the Electronic Filing Service at least 4 weeks before the date the translations are required.
 Failure to comply with the directions set out in this sub-paragraph may result in the translations not being available or provided by the date they are required.

 (11) In the event that the Supreme Court's Interpreters Section is unable to accept a translation request, parties and counsel should approach a private translation service instead.

-(12) Litigants in person may submit their requests for interpretation services or translation of documents for Supreme Court proceedings using the respective forms available on the website at [http://www.supremecourt.gov.sg.](http://www.supremecourt.gov.sg/)
+(12) Litigants who are not legally represented may submit their requests for interpretation services or translation of documents for Supreme Court proceedings using the respective forms available on the Singapore Courts website at [https://www.judiciary.gov.sg](https://www.judiciary.gov.sg).

 ## 21. Production of record of hearing

 (1) Pursuant to Order 38A, Rule 1 of the Rules of Court, the Registrar hereby directs that with effect from 1 August 2005, there shall be audio recording of all open Court trials in actions begun by writs.
-Such audio recording shall be made using the Digital Transcription System (DTS) only.
+Such audio recording may be made using the Digital Transcription System (DTS).
+Where a hearing is conducted by means of video conferencing or telephone conferencing using a remote communication technology approved by the Chief Justice or authorised by the Court, and the Court has authorised the making of a recording of the hearing using such remote communication technology, the recording so made will, unless the Court otherwise directs, constitute the official record of the hearing.

 (2) Pursuant to Order 38A, Rule 1(1)(b), the Registrar further directs that in proceedings where no audio recording is made, the notes of hearing shall be taken down by the Judge, judicial officer, Justices’ Law Clerk or court officer, whether by hand or through the use of a computer or electronic device.